Scroll Back to Top

 Teaching

-The SLP Department offers a Bachelor of Science Degree in Specch Language Pathology.
+The SLP Department offers a Bachelor of Science Degree in Speech Language Pathology.

 The program is the first of its kind in the UAE and contains a combination of on-campus courses and off-campus supervised clinical training held in rehabilitation centers and clinics in the country.
-Students will be trained on how to understand, diagnose and treat a number of speech and language disorders.
-Students will learn from qualified faculty members who studied in renowned universities across the globe.
+Students are trained in how to understand, diagnose and treat a number of speech and language disorders by qualified faculty members who studied in renowned universities across the globe.

 The BSc in Speech-Language Pathology includes, among other courses: